A year after MH17 downed, families want justice

 In eastern Ukraine, witnesses are also eagerly awaiting the results of the Dutch investigation into who was behind the plane’s downing.

-Here too, the dead will be honored in a ceremony on Friday.
+Here too, the dead will be honoured in a ceremony on Friday.
 A priest will walk to the crash site and a modest monument, funded by the local rebel government, will be unveiled.

 In Russia, paper planes with names of the dead were to be taken to the Dutch embassy in Moscow on Friday morning.